gravitee-io/gravitee-platform-docs/docs/ae/getting-started/install-and-upgrade-guides/README.md

 ## Introduction

-The following sections explain how to install Gravitee.io Alert Engine (AE) in your environment.
+The following sections explain how to install Gravitee Alert Engine (AE) in your environment.

 {% hint style="info" %}
 **Third party installations**&#x20;